kapolyak/docker101-demo/README.md

 ```

 ##### 8. Pull the Docker image to the host machine.
 Once on Docker Hub, you can pull this image down onto any host machine (that has Docker installed).
+You can also go to your Docker Hub account and see the image there.
 ```
 docker pull kapolyak/dockerdemo
 ```